In recent years, Lotte has seen a left-handed relief pitcher break out every year.

 Speaking of left-handed relief pitchers for Lotte, Takahiro Matsunaga, who pitched in 40 games for seven consecutive years from 2013, supported The Marines bullpen for many years, and during that time Chen Guangyu pitched in 44 games in 2019.
 However, since 2020 there have been periods when there have been no left-handed relief pitchers in the first team, and they have struggled to establish themselves.
 This trend changed in 2023.

-Regarding 2011, Koshiro Sakamoto said, "The trainers were very kind and treated me well, and I personally tried to spend time on treatment and on my body on my days off, so I think that's what led to me being able to play in 50 games this time."
-He pitched in 51 games, recording one win, 16 hold, and ERA of 3.21, making it a breakthrough year for him.
+In 2023, Koshiro Sakamoto said, "The trainers were very attentive to my treatment, and I also made sure to spend time on treatment and my body on my days off, so I think that's what led to me appearing in 50 games this time."
+He made 51 appearances, recording 1 win, 16 hold, and an ERA of 3.21, making it a breakthrough year for him.

 The following year, in 2024, Suzuki Shota was introduced by Mima Manabu, who said, "This year (2024), I asked Manabu Mima, and he taught me how to use my body, how to think about baseball, nutrition, and everything else related to baseball."
 Shota Suzuki trained with Matsui Yuki, who plays for the Padres in Major League Baseball, and pitched in 51 games, finishing with 2 wins, 27 hold, 5 ERA, and an ERA of 0.73.